 Foundations courses are one of the graduate's degree program admissions criteria.
-In their first term, newly admitted Foundations students will be placed in Foundations courses related to their desired UoPeople Catalog | September 2, 2021- August 31, 2022 40
+In their first term, newly admitted Foundations students will be placed in Foundations courses related to their desired master's degree program.
+Please note, assigning courses that relate to the major of interest depends on how early students save their spot in a given term and general availability.
+More information